vishwa-uber/cadence/README.md

 We'd love your help in making Cadence great.
 Please review our [contribution guide](CONTRIBUTING.md).

-If you'd like to propose a new feature, first join the [Slack channel](http://t.uber.com/cadence-slack) to start a discussion.
+If you'd like to propose a new feature, first join the [CNCF Slack workspace](https://communityinviter.com/apps/cloud-native/cncf) in the **#cadence-users** channel to start a discussion.

 Please visit our [documentation](https://cadenceworkflow.io/docs/operation-guide/) site for production/cluster setup.